 The space available within your home gym not only influences placement but also the selection of the appropriate device.
 If you have limited space, you can opt for a tabletop unit which is compact and easy to move.
 This is also a good choice if you wish to target specific areas of the body such as the face or joints.

 Combination devices, generally about half the size of full-body pods, are a fitting choice for spaces that are neither too cramped nor overly spacious.
-They strike a balance between the compactness of tabletop models and the comprehensive coverage of full-body units and address budget constraints.
+They strike a balance between the compactness of tabletop red light therapy models, infrared light therapy pads and the comprehensive coverage of full-body units and address budget constraints.

 Adding a Massage Chair to Your Gym